 - Curriculum Vitae/Resume – A CV/Resume that includes the following: A CV/Resume that includes the following: a) educational experiences, b) professional goals and objectives, c) work history, d) professional experiences, memberships and/or participation in professional organizations, e) experiences in public health programs.
 For the Public Health Leadership concentration, a minimum of 3 years of experience in public health, healthcare, or a closely related area are required.
 Work experience is not required for applicants to the Biostatistics, Community Health Behavior and Education, Epidemiology, or Health Policy and Management concentrations.

 - Statement of Purpose – A Statement of Purpose (700-1,000 words) that conveys the applicant’s reasons for pursuing a DrPH in Public Health and how admission into the program relates to the applicant’s professional aspirations.

 - Interview – Interviews (either virtual or in-person) may be required of applicants who pass an initial application review prior to a final decision.

 *Some students may be required to take prerequisite coursework prior to beginning the program of study.
 Conditions of admission will be presented at the student’s first advisement appointment.

 Applications for the JPHCOPH graduate programs are accepted for FALL admission only.
 Applications and ALL supporting documents must be in SOPHAS no later than the JPHCOPH Application Deadline to be considered for admission.
-Per the application timeline below, it is highly recommended that your application and all supporting documents be received by SOPHAS at least four (4) weeks prior to the JPHCOPH application deadline date.
-(NOTE: If ALL supporting documents are not in SOPHAS by the deadline date, your application will be marked as Incomplete and will not be considered for admission.)
+It is highly recommended that your application and all supporting documents be received by SOPHAS at least four (4) weeks prior to the JPHCOPH application deadline date.